Secure the Application Layer

 - Server/service logs are stored in C:\ProgramData\Alteryx\Service and have a name like: AlteryxServiceLog_2017-06-04_00-46-07.log, with the latest log being named: AlteryxServiceLog.log

 - Engine logs are disabled by default but can be enabled in the System Settings.

-Engine logs may contain stack traces or error messages returned by other processes which Engine calls or invokes during workflow execution, and those messages can potentially expose data or metadata that was passed to the external process.
-For this reason we recommend enabling Engine logs only during active troubleshooting by authorized personnel.
+Engine logs might contain stack traces or error messages returned by other processes which Engine calls or invokes during workflow execution, and those messages can potentially expose data or metadata that was passed to the external process.
+For this reason, we recommend enabling Engine logs only during active troubleshooting by authorized personnel.

 Security of Data in Transit

 Alteryx Server's components transfer data and workflows.
 At different points in the transfer process, data in transit is encrypted or exposed depending on the configuration.